Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center: Results

-The orbital relaxation time, $T_1$, is important since it determines the limit of operation time.
+The orbital relaxation time, $T_1$, is important because it determines the limit of the operation time.
 Figure \ref{fig:T1} (a) shows the experimental sequence for the measurement of $T_1$.
-A 1-$\mu$s long optical pulse resonant to the transition between $\ket{0}$ and $\ket{2}$ initializes NV$^0$ into $\ket{1}$ from thermal mixture of $\ket{0}$ and $\ket{1}$ (The inset of Fig. \ref{fig:T1} (b)).
-The first peak height is proportional to the initial population in $\ket{0}$.
-The peak height in the second pulse is proportional to the population in $\ket{0}$ relaxed from $\ket{1}$.
-The ratio of the pulse heights in the first and second pulses is a measure of decay from $\ket{1}$, which are used to calculate $T_1$.
-Figure \ref{fig:T1} (b) shows the normalized pulse height as a function of the delay of the second pulse. $T_1$ is estimated to be $\sim137$ ns at 5.5 K from the curve fit with $1-a\mathrm{exp}(-t/T_1)+b$, where $a$ and $b$ are some constants.
+A 1-$\mu$s long optical pulse resonant is applied to the transition between $\ket{0}$ and $\ket{2}$ to initialize NV$^0$ into $\ket{1}$ from the thermal mixture of $\ket{0}$ and $\ket{1}$ (Inset of Fig. \ref{fig:T1} (b)).
+The first peak height is proportional to the initial population in $\ket{0}$, and the peak height in the second pulse is proportional to the population in $\ket{0}$ relaxed from $\ket{1}$.
+The ratio of the pulse heights in the first and second pulses is a measure of the decay from $\ket{1}$, and was used to calculate $T_1$.
+Figure \ref{fig:T1} (b) shows the normalized pulse height as a function of the delay of the second pulse. $T_1$ is estimated to be $\sim138$ (19) ns at 5.5 K based on the curve fit with $1-a\mathrm{exp}(-t/T_1)+b$, where $a$ and $b$ are constants.
 In Ref. \cite{Baier2020}, $T_1$ is a few times larger than ours.
-At 5.5 K, $T_1$ should be limited by thermal phonons.
-Further increase of $T_1$ is expected by decreasing temperature down to several tens of millikelvin.
+Since $T_1$ is limited by thermal phonons at 5.5 K, a further increase in $T_1$ is expected by lowering the temperature to several tens of millikelvin.